Man photographed in Pelosi’s office on Jan. 6 rejects plea deal - NewsBreak

 Man photographed in Pelosi’s office on Jan.
 6 rejects plea deal

-In a virtual pre-trial hearing Tuesday, prosecutor Mary Dohrmann informed the court that the government had presented a plea agreement offer in which Barnett would plead guilty to one charge, with the others being dismissed.Court denies Barnett ‘unencumbered access’ to database
+In a virtual pretrial hearing Tuesday, prosecutor Mary Dohrmann informed the court that the government had presented a plea agreement offer in which Barnett would plead guilty to one charge, with the others being dismissed.Ex-officer convicted of storming Capitol to disrupt Congress

 Defense attorney Joseph McBride stated that the defense could not accept the offer “in good conscience.”
 McBride cited Barnett’s advanced age and the sentencing guideline of 70-87 months for the charge in question as factors in the defendant’s decision to reject the offer.